Clostridium spp. as Next Generation Probiotics

 Clostridium for Gastrointestinal Disorders

-Probiotic treatment is an effective treatment option, and the most advanced probiotics for improving IBD and preventing CDI investigation is Clostridium.
-Among them, C. butyricum MIYAIRI 588 (CBM588) is a specific phenotype of the strain C. butyricum, which are putative anti-inflammatory microbes.
-CBM588 produces short-chain fatty acids (SCFAs), which have major therapeutic effects.
-Besides, C. butyricum CBM588 regulates IL-10 production by intestinal macrophages in inflamed mucosa and prevents the development of colitis.
-Therefore, CBM588 may have potential as an immunomodulatory probiotic for both maintenance and induction of remission in IBD and CDI.
+Probiotic treatment is an effective treatment option, and the most advanced probiotic for improving IBD and preventing CDI investigation is Clostridium.
+Among them, C. butyricum is a specific phenotype strain, which are putative anti-inflammatory microbes.
+It produces short-chain fatty acids (SCFAs), which have major therapeutic effects.
+Besides, it regulates IL-10 production by intestinal macrophages in inflamed mucosa and prevents the development of colitis.
+Therefore, the strain may have the potential as an immunomodulatory probiotic for both maintenance and induction of remission in IBD and CDI.

 Clostridium for Metabolic Disease